 In the event of death after retirement, a widow's or widower's pension for the surviving spouse or death benefit to other beneficiaries.

-The fund's portfolio is managed by two specialized Swiss banks (Pictet & Cie and UBS), under the supervision of the Foundation Council.
-Holdings are diversified (including a selection of Swiss and foreign bonds and shares), and investment policy is subject to Swiss rules governing pension funds, which aim to guarantee sound long-term management.
+The fund's portfolio is managed by two specialized Swiss institutions (Pictet & Cie and IST), under the supervision of the Foundation Council.
+Holdings are diversified, and investment policy is subject to Swiss rules governing pension funds, which aim to guarantee sound long-term management.

 Each year, active members are sent a personal statement, which shows the amount of capital accrued on their account, amounts paid in, benefits acquired to date and potential benefits that can still be acquired.
 All members (active and retired) also receive an annual report on the current financial situation of the fund.